UPDATE: James River in Richmond could rise to its highest levels since 1996 following downpours

 Look for more updates this morning.

-The runoff threatens to bring quick rises on streams and travel disruptions along low-lying roads, followed by river flooding later in the week.
-A flash flood watch will be in effect for all of central Virginia through Thursday afternoon.

-Widespread storm totals of 3 to 4 inches are expected throughout our region, with even higher amounts up to 6 inches in spots.

-There were several reports of high water on roads around Lynchburg and Appomattox on Wednesday afternoon, where 2 to 3 inches of rain had already accumulated.
+There were several reports of high water on roads around Lynchburg and Appomattox on Wednesday afternoon.

 A flash flood warning was issued downstream of Lynchburg's College Lake dam following the heavy rain.
 An initial alert by the National Weather Service for its imminent failure was corrected, then called off after about three hours.
 City officials monitoring the dam said there were no significant concerns, according to The News & Advance in Lynchburg.